maelyg/ONTViSc-hands-on-training/README.md

 ## Example of amplicon data derived using 5' and 3' RACE
 For **sample MT483**, 5'and 3' RACE sequencing reactions were derived using a ligation method to amplify overlapping products which cover the full length of a novel genome identified using sRNASeq.
 The genome size is predicted to be ~7000 bp.
 Guided by the sequences recovered using sRNASeq, specific primers were used in each RACE which are ~5000 bp products.
 For this example, we are analysing the 5' and 3' RACE together, so you will place all the reads into a single folder.
-You want to run porechop_abi so it detects and removes the 5' and 3' RACE adapters so we select --adapter_trimming.
-Here porechop will search specifically for the RACE adapter provided in the adapters.txt file.
+You want to run porechop_abi so it detects and removes any remaining adapters so we select --adapter_trimming.
+Here porechop will search specifically for the RAPID adaper provided in the adapters.txt file.
 Using the --final_primer_check option, a final primer check will be performed after the de novo assembly step to check for the presence of any residual universal RACE primers at the end of the assembled contigs.
 You can either blast against NCBI or the predicted nucleotide sequence of the viral genome.